-So what are the secret to a successful recovery program?
+So what are the secrets to a successful recovery program?
 Education, obviously.
 Make sure trash and recycling bins are designed around best practices.
 Carefully wordsmithed signage.
 All of these will deliver incremental improvements to recycling.
-With this series of blogs I’m focusing on another emerging but still under-appreciated practice shown to deliver major improvements: reshaping the infrastructure of waste bins and the corresponding service model.
+With this series of blogs, I’m focusing on another emerging but still under-appreciated practice shown to deliver major improvements: reshaping the infrastructure of waste bins and the corresponding service model.
 This concept can be manifested in a number of ways, but the underlying principle is for fewer, more centrally-located bins and greater responsibility for individuals to handle the waste they generate.
 Future blogs will talk about how this applies to classrooms and outdoor areas.
-With this one, I’m focusing on ways to modernize office deskside arrangements.
-What does it look like and how exactly do they benefit the organization.
+With this initial three-part series, I’m focusing on ways to modernize office deskside arrangements.
+What does it look like, and how exactly do they benefit the organization?

-I’ll confess upfront that this has become for me… obsession is a little strong.
+I’ll confess up front what this has become for me… “obsession” is a little strong.
 How about a “driving professional interest”?
 I started my career in the recycling field in the early ’90s as a student coordinator and later the facilities-based solid waste reduction manager for Humboldt State University in Northern California.
 One of the first projects I worked on as a student was to set up the original network of 23-gallon paper recycling bins in the hallways of academic and administrative buildings.
 Staff and faculty for the first time had somewhere reasonably convenient they could recycle scrap paper.
-Despite this progress, a quick stroll through empty offices at the end of the day revealed workstation waste baskets full of paper.
+Despite this progress, a quick stroll through empty offices at the end of the day revealed workstation waste-baskets full of paper.
 Nightly housekeeping service of the bins meant that the trash option remained at people’s fingertips, while recycling required searching out the paper bins down the hall.
 The arrangement still implicitly endorsed trash as the preferred disposal option.
-Union politics and an ever-shaky state budget prevented adding deskside recycling to the house keeper’s routine.
-So instead I spent the next 14 years I was at Humboldt advocating for the only other option that put trash and recycling on equal footing: eliminating deskside trash from the housekeepers duties.
+Union politics and an ever-shaky state budget prevented adding deskside recycling to the housekeeper’s routine.
+So instead I spent the next 14 years I was at Humboldt advocating for the only other option that put trash and recycling on equal footing: eliminating deskside trash from the housekeeper’s duties.
 Never happened.
 I still think about it today… Obviously.

 Over the last 10 or 15 years, a growing number of schools have reimagined how deskside waste is handled.
 There are a number of different permutations.
 The most common one I’ve seen provides each workstation with a smaller, black 3 qt bucket that hangs on the side of a regular-sized 14 or 28 qt blue recycling bin.
 Schools with dual-stream recycling or an aggressive organics collection program might add a second hanging basket.
 Schools of all shapes and sizes have implemented this system.
 There are a number of programs based on this model worth looking at, including 4-year schools like the University of Washington, IUPUI, and UNC Charlotte.
 Glendale Community College in Arizona has a very good example of a 2-year school program.